charlie-gallagher/cpu/README.md

 the compiler and so on.

 ### Assembler
 The assembler is basic.
 The user is responsible for writing machine code instructions using mnemonics of the form "INSTRUCTION\_MODE".
-MODE can be one of "D", "I", or "M" for Direct, Indirect, and iMmediate address modes.
+MODE can be one of "D", "I", "X", or "M" for Direct, Indirect, indexed with the X register, and iMmediate address modes.
 The operands may be in hex (format `xxh`, e.g. `4fh`) or decimal if the hex format is not used.
 So, for example, `25` will be read as decimal, `2fh` as hexadecimal, and `2f` as `2`, because `atoi` is used to convert numbers.
 Alphabetical hex characters may be uppercase or lowercase.

 You can add up to 20 labels per file.
 I can't imagine you being able to use many more than this when you only have 256 bytes of memory.
 The array of labels